virtouso/Tactical-RPG-Test/README.md

 ## Conventions
 - there are many rules for naming and formating the code but i used rider/resharper default conventions
 - there is good use of oop and classes are short
+- used fail-fast approach and tried dont placing any exception-handler or null checking to be able to solve problem fast.

 ## Design Patterns
 #### Dependency Injection